MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 = 0.0.14 =
 *   Readme and docblocks updated.
-*   Added functionality to treat webp images as well.
+*   Added functionality to handle webp images as well.
 Tested with WP 5.8-RC4 test version.

+= 0.0.15 =
+*   Update function updated!
+The update includes now also ALL posts that are using the updated image.
+All links are changed to the new links.
+*   The plugin is partly re-using the great work of 'Enable Media Replacer' that solved the task already for manual updates via the frontend.
+*   Aditionally the 'alt-text' and the 'caption' are updated if the are used in gutenberg blocks 'image', 'gallery' and 'media-with-text'.
+*   Important: There are many, many other blocks, images, galleries around.
+For these I couldn't realize the update of 'alt-text' and 'caption'.
+*   BUT: The links are updated!

 == Upgrade Notice ==

 Upgrade if you want to use webp images in WP and upload it via the REST-API.
+And upgrade if you want to have the posts using that images updated as well.

 == Credits ==